11 Best Jobs Without Resume (And Where to Find Them)

 Not exactly.
 Everything depends on the industry and career level.
 For example, you'll struggle to find a corporate IT or finance position without a well-crafted resume.
 Yet, there is a variety of jobs that don't need a resume (and sometimes don't even require experience).
 Companies that hire without a resume simply use different ways of communication during the hiring process.

-We’ve prepared a list of jobs you don’t need a resume for, and some of them pay decent salaries.
-Below, you’ll also find the tips on where to look for these jobs.
+We've prepared a list of jobs you don't need a resume for, and some of them pay decent salaries.
+Below, you'll also find tips on where to look for these jobs.
+While job description can still contain a long list of requirements, companies tend to hire candidates for the positions listed below even if they have no resume or extensive knowledge.

 Top Jobs You Can Get Without a Resume